Yudaotor/EsportsHelper/README.EN.md

 14. You can customize the path of Google Chrome installation (Portable version).
 15. Both **Simplified Chinese**, **Traditional Chinese** and **English** are supported
 16. **Auto sleep mode**, which will close all webpages related to Lolesports when there are no ongoing matches, achieving a true non-24/7.(This option is highly recommended)
+17. You can set a **maximum number of simultaneous streams** to avoid being detected by RIOT for watching too many steams at the same time.
+18. You can export total drop details file.
 ## Configuation
 Using config.yaml file.
 ```yaml